Josey9087/WorkDayScheduler/README.md

 This is a project I did for the University of Denver Coding Bootcamp.
 A lot of the HTML and CSS were given to me as starter code.

+The page runs using Javascript, HTML and CSS.

+The page is used to save daily tasks which are saved via local storage.

 My assignment was as follows:

 AS AN employee with a busy schedule
 I WANT to add important events to a daily planner
 SO THAT I can manage my time effectively

 My Acceptance Criteria was as follows: